iai-group/cikm2018-intentsKB/README.md

 # IntentsKB: A Knowledge Base of Entity-Oriented Search Intents

-This repository provides resources developed within the following paper:
+This repository provides resources developed within the following article:

 > D. Garigliotti and K. Balog.
 IntentsKB: A Knowledge Base of Entity-Oriented Search Intents.
 In Proceedings of the 27th ACM International Conference on Information and Knowledge Management (CIKM '18).
 2018.